lifinance/contracts/docs/SymbiosisFacet.md

 ## Symbiosis Specific Parameters

-Some of the methods listed above take a variable labeled `_symbiosisData`.
+Some methods listed above take a variable labeled `_symbiosisData`.
 This data is specific to Symbiosis and is represented as the following struct type:

 ```solidity
 /// @param firstSwapCalldata payload for the first swap on the source chain.